List of English words of French origin

 Estimates suggest that at least a third of English vocabulary is of French origin, with some specialists, like scholars, indicating that the proportion may be two-thirds in some registers.
 After the Norman Conquest led by William the Conqueror in 1066, the ruling elite introduced their Old French Norman] lexicon into England, where it gradually blended with Old English, which the Germanic language had already shaped.
 Of the 15,000 words in William Shakespeare's works, are of French origin.

 Furthermore, the list excludes compound words in which only one of the elements is from French, e.g. ice cream, sunray, jellyfish, killjoy, lifeguard, and passageway, and English-made combinations of words of French origin, e.g. grapefruit (grape + fruit), layperson (lay + person), magpie, marketplace, petticoat, and straitjacket.
 Also excluded are words that come from French but were introduced into English via another language, e.g. commodore, domineer, filibuster, ketone, loggia, lotto, mariachi, monsignor, oboe, paella, panzer, picayune, ranch, vendue, and veneer.

 English words of French origin should be distinguished from French words and expressions in English.

 Although French is mostly derived from Latin, important other word sources are Gaulish and some Germanic languages, especially Old Frankish.

 Latin accounts for about 60% of English vocabulary either directly or via a Romance language.
-As both English and French have borrowed many words from Latin, determining whether a given Latin word entered English via French or not is often difficult.
+As both English and French have borrowed many words from Latin, determining whether a given Latin word entered English via French or directly from Latin might in some cases be difficult.